wanchunnie/PB-LKS/README.md

       ```bash
       cd {your_path_to_PBLKS}
       ```
-3. Run the following codes in your terminal
+3. Run following codes in your terminal
    ```shell
    conda create -n PB-LKS python=3.10
    conda deactivate (if base environment is activated)